 Liberating Leaders Conference

-From this meeting arose a wish to do something together, and on 25 May 2016, 275 delegates from independent and state schools gathered at Bedales for an event with a difference.
+This meeting led to 275 delegates from independent and state schools gathering at Bedales for an event with a difference.
 Hosted by Bedales in partnership with King Edward VI School and the TES, the ‘Liberating Leaders’ conference sought to give current and aspiring school leaders the tools and knowledge to be creative in how they run a school and the confidence to maintain their individuality.
 There were also pupil leadership workshops.

 The subject of leadership was interrogated from many angles.
 Sir Michael Wilshaw, Chief Inspector and Head of Ofsted, spoke of the need for maverick teachers with a hint of menace (more of which he suggested were to be found in the independent sector), whilst Barbara Oakley, Professor of Engineering at Oakland University, talked about her own journey from maths and science underachiever to creator of the world’s largest MOOC (Massive Online Open Course).

 Danielle Harlan founder and CEO at the Center for Advancing Leadership and Human Potential, spoke movingly of the need for leaders to be empathetic and give others the licence to lead, and Bill Lucas of the University of Winchester explained the tenets of liberating Expansive Education.
 Delegates also heard from international education consultant Rob Walden on strategies for developing leadership and Lord Jim Knight, former Minister of State for Education and now chief education adviser to TES Global.